d3v-t00Lz/python-template/doc/usage.md

 ```

 # Vendoring Dependencies
-Adds vendored dependencies to the shared library, storing packages from
+Store packages from pip locally in the project, instead of installing to the
-pip locally in the project, instead of installing to the system or venv.
+system or venv.

 Generally, this is considered a bad practice as it increases
 the maintenance burden of enforcing security updates, but